SovereignCloudStack/website/source/About/index.en.md

 of servers per region) clouds in the data center or the near edge.

-The deployment can be done as a private cloud by a skilled IT department or as a public clouds by a CSP.
-We try to network both.
+The deployment can be done as a private cloud by a skilled IT department or as a public cloud by a CSP.
+We have both in our network.

 We are working on planning optimized far-edge scenarios in a followup project ("SCS-2").